 In order for your solicitor to demonstrate that you have a strong case to make a claim for compensation against your dentist or orthodontist, they will need to be able to prove liability.
 To do this, your solicitor will ask for a thorough account of your case, and will seek to gather copies of your dental records, subsequent medical reports and prescriptions and any related receipts or proof of your losses.
 Once they have built a strong case against your dental practitioner, your solicitor will work hard to negotiate the highest compensation award that they can on your behalf.

 How much compensation will I receive?

 The amount of compensation that is awarded to you will greatly depend upon your personal circumstances.
 It is your solicitor’s job to ensure that you are awarded the maximum amount of compensation available to you.
-To do this, we will gather a thorough and detailed understanding of your case, supported by evidence that will ensure we can prove liability and the extent of loss and suffering caused.
+To do this, they will gather a thorough and detailed understanding of your case, supported by evidence that will ensure they can prove liability and the extent of loss and suffering caused.

-What are the benefits of your service?
+What are the benefits of using a solicitor?